InquisitorJax/pragma-views/developer-notes/template-parser.md

 To define different input types, the right way to do that is to use the html5 type attribute.
 You can read more about the different types at: https://www.w3schools.com/html/html_form_input_types.asp

+There is an additional property to be used: `"as-detail": true`.
+This is often used in scenarios where the context is the model.
+An example of this is templates used in details.
+In those cases you don't want the default "model." prefix in the property.

+If you set "as-detail" true then it strips the "model." prefix from the field bindings.
+When you are defining input types in templates you want to make sure it is set and is set to true.

 ## Checkbox
 The checkbox schea creates a input of type checkbox.
 It uses a particular composite layout as defined by the pragma standard layout.